2gis/MapGL-iOS/docs/en/overview.md

-# 2GIS MapGL iOS API
+# MapGL iOS API

 ## Introduction

-2GIS MapGL iOS API is a wrapper around [MapGL API](/en/mapgl/overview) that allows you to add a [2GIS map](https://2gis.ae/) to your iOS application.
+MapGL iOS API is a wrapper around [MapGL API](/en/mapgl/overview) that allows you to add a [2GIS map](https://2gis.ae/) to your iOS application.

-Like the regular [iOS SDK](/en/ios/sdk/overview), it can be used to display the map in your interface and add various objects to it, but unlike iOS SDK, MapGL iOS uses [WebKit](https://developer.apple.com/documentation/webkit) to render the map and is more limited in capabilities.
+Like the regular [iOS SDK](/en/ios/sdk/overview), it can be used to display the map in your interface and add various objects to it, but unlike iOS SDK, MapGL iOS API uses [WebKit](https://developer.apple.com/documentation/webkit) to render the map and is more limited in capabilities.

 ## Getting an access key